phalt/phalt/README.md

 🐉 I am a Pokemon trainer.

 🦎 I live in Aotearoa New Zealand.
-Ko ia te ātaahua.
+He ātaahua ia.

 🍸 We should eat the rich and you should join a union.